njelich/syndote-istanhack/README.md

 Syndote is a Monopoly-like decentralized game that works completely on-chain.
 Players compete with each other by implementing various playing strategies uploaded as smart-contracts into the network.

 Syndote consists of Master contract and Player contracts.
 Master contract is the main contract that starts and controls the game.
-Player contracts implement the game strategy which can be unique for each participant of the game.
+Player contracts implement the game strategies that can be unique for each participant of the game.
 All moves in the game take place automatically, but it is possible to jump to each one individually to analyze the player's strategy.

 To launch the game, you need to:
 1. ⚒️ Build Master and Player contracts